adhanowa/Sample-Network-Application/README.md

      - always avoid sending sensitive data over HTTP
      - there are ALOT of free and retail products avaiable that would exceed current requirements
        - save labour costs and avoid 'reinventing the wheel'
+       - typically, this solution here would be better suited for a monitoring solution such Nagios or Zabbix, as 'service checks'
      - unknown/undefined scope of use (single user, multi user, etc.)
      - unknown target audience / details
          - is the tool being developed for a new hire, client or seasoned techies?